AlfCraft07/AMDSata/README.md

 May be working in:
 10.15 Catalina and older

+This kext has no executable, it just consists of an Info.plist file that adds the missing entries for the AMD SATA controller device ID to the macOS AppleAHCIPort driver.

 # HOW TO USE
 * OpenCore
 1. Download the source code by clicking Code and then Download ZIP.
 You will find the kext in its folder.